How to Conserve Water Outdoors

 Toilets are fairly inexpensive, especially when you combine the future water and money savings.
 Upgrading your toilet to a maximum 1.28 gpf toilet can save, on average, 13,000 gallons of water every year and over $2000 over the lifetime of the toilet.

 Can’t afford the new toilet up-front costs just yet?
-Consider a work-around to save indoor water by installing a displacement device, like a bottle, in the toilet tank to reduce the amount of water used for each flush.
+Consider a work-around to save indoor water by installing a displacement device, like a bottle or tank insert, in the toilet tank to reduce the amount of water used for each flush.

 Like the kitchen, do regular checks around your bathroom sinks, toilets, tubs and shower heads.